"Our lives begin to end the day we become silent about he things that matter" Martin Luther King

 As a sleep specialist and someone passionate about helping people get good sleep, I was recently asked for advice on nightmares.
 I realized that, while I do a lot with sleep and insomnia, I didn’t have this specific knowledge.
 So, as all professionals do, I decided to do some research and learn more.
 Although we

-As I write this post, over 500,000 people in the United States have died from Covid-19.
+By Marie Choppin As I write this post, over 500,000 people in the United States have died from Covid-19.
 This means that over 500,000 families and loved ones are grieving.
 It is hard to imagine the devastating loss this is to so many people and our country as a whole.
-As well, we are almost one year
+As well, we are almost

 A Poem by Pablo Neruda: She: The farthest stars are entangled in your arms.
 I am afraid.
 Forgive my not having arrived sooner.He: A smile from you erases all of the past.
 Your sweet lips shelter what is already far away.
 Your task is not to seek for love, but merely to seek and find